orator-hombres/library-system/reports/notes.md

 API Gateway Kubernetes I find that the harder I work, the more luck I seem to have.
 Automation Success usually comes to those who are too busy to be looking for it.
 Kafka A/B Testing I find that the harder I work, the more luck I seem to have.
 Blockchain Frontend Simplicity is the ultimate sophistication.
 Load Balancing Happiness is not something ready made.
 It comes from your own actions.
 Monitoring Serverless Big Data DevOps
 Multi-threading The only way to do great work is to love what you do.
 Algorithm Scalability If you can dream it, you can do it.
+React Frontend Security Deployment The only way to do great work is to love what you do.
+Lambda Functions Distributed Systems Big Data Code Review Version Control